Hello Planning Mashers!

 All setup took me maybe an hour and a half, and I know it will save me so much time preparing for the trip!

 Have you ever had a travel journal?
 Let us know in the comments below!

-Don’t forget to share this with fellow travelers!
-If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.
+I hope this post was useful; if you find it so, please share!
+If you enjoy my content and want to show appreciation, please consider supporting me with a cup of coffee.

 And remember: Keep Bullet Journaling, and Don’t Be A Blob.